 A mandatory Choices participant coded by HHSC as receiving EID is required to report actual hours worked.
 Failure to properly report work hours will result in a sanction.

-Boards must ensure that Workforce Solutions Office staff enters hours of employment into TWIST Daily Time Tracking.
+Boards must ensure that Workforce Solutions Office staff enters hours of employment into WorkInTexas.com Daily Time Tracking.

 When HHSC certifies or recertifies TANF assistance, HHSC informs each individual of his or her responsibility to report changes in household income, including change in income status, within 10 days of occurrence.

-A standard outreach letter can be customized in TWIST to:
+A standard outreach letter can be customized in WorkInTexas.com to:

 inform an EID individual of the requirement to report his or her actual hours worked;